Wednesday, 21 Jan 2026

 This strenuous route leads you through woodland and open moorland dotted with bright rhododendrons to the summit of Cnoc nan Ghabar.
 Enjoy a magnificent panorama over Carradale Glen, Kilbrannan Sound and Arran.
 Spot Ben Cruachan, Argyll’s highest point, to the north.
 This is called Deer Hill for good reason – look out for red, roe, fallow and sika deer, as well as moorland birds amongst the heather, and golden eagles and hen harriers overhead.

-Look out for red and roe deer amongst the mature trees and butterflies and sika deer in open sunny glades around the younger trees.
+Look out for red and roe deer amongst the mature trees.
+Butterflies are in open sunny glades around the younger trees.
 These grassy areas are also home to voles, the favourite food of birds of prey like buzzards and kestrels.

-Head up onto higher ground to find moorland birds amongst the heather and perhaps see a golden eagle circling overhead.
-Alternatively, visit Carradale village and stroll beside Kilbrannan Sound, where you might be lucky enough to see basking sharks or leaping salmon.
+Head up onto higher ground to find moorland birds amongst the heather and maybe even a golden eagle circling overhead.
+Beside Kilbrannan Sound you might be lucky enough to see basking sharks.

-Carradale is on the route of the 100 mile Kintyre Way, a waymarked long distance trail that criss-crosses the lovely Kintyre peninsula between Tarbert and Dunaverty.
+Carradale is on the route of the 100 mile Kintyre Way.
+This waymarked long distance trail criss-crosses the Kintyre peninsula between Tarbert and Dunaverty.

 You can also explore the Kintyre peninsula following National Cycle Route 78, which passes close to Carradale.